-Dental Implants in South Daytona
+Dental Implants – South Daytona, FL

-Here at Water’s Edge Dental, Dr. Sean Bannan takes this issue very seriously; that’s why he offers several restorative options that can recreate your missing pearly whites in a comfortable and lifelike way, such as dentures and bridges.
+Here at Water’s Edge Dental, Dr. Sean Bannan takes this issue very seriously.
+That’s why he offers several restorative options that can recreate your missing pearly whites in a comfortable and lifelike way, such as dentures and bridges.
 However, dental implants have become the true frontrunner in the tooth replacement race, thanks to their valuable health benefits, their stability, and their natural look.
 In fact, many patients who’ve received implants even forget that they’re not natural teeth after a while!
 If you’re ready to find out more, call to schedule a tooth replacement consultation with the skilled Water’s Edge Dental team in South Daytona today.
 We’ll review your treatment options and help you plan to recreate your flawless, natural smile.

 What are Dental Implants?

 In contrast, dental implants take your treatment a step further by also offering a small, titanium post that serves as your missing tooth’s new root.
 When your natural tooth dies, you lose that original root as well, and the jawbone begins to deteriorate.
 As this happens, your facial appearance may begin to alter and give you a more haggard and older look.
 Dental implants effectively solve this problem by providing a replacement that helps keep the structure of your face full and properly functioning.

 Benefits of Dental Implants

-When you’re making a big decision like whether or not to move forward with a dental implant supported tooth replacement plan, it’s important to understand what makes these treatment options worth the investment.
+When you’re making a big decision like whether or not to move forward with a dental implant- supported tooth replacement plan, it’s important to understand what makes these treatment options worth the investment.
 Some of the many benefits of tooth replacement using dental implants include the following:

 - Implants are the only self-supporting restoration option that replaces both the tooth roots and crowns to fully restore your smile.

-- Once in place, a dental implant supported replacement tooth or teeth can last two decades or longer.
+- Once in place, a dental implant-supported replacement tooth or teeth can last two decades or longer.
 With proper care, you may be able to keep your newly restored smile for a lifetime.

-- After 20 years, dental implant supported tooth replacements have a success rate between 90 and 95%.
+- After 20 years, dental implant-supported tooth replacements have a success rate between 90 and 95%.

-- Implant supported replacement teeth look much more like healthy teeth, so you know you can smile confidently in every situation.
+- Implant-supported replacement teeth look much more like healthy teeth, so you know you can smile confidently in every situation.

 - Traditional tooth replacement options need to be supported by surrounding teeth and oral structures, which can cause unnecessary damage and strain to oral health.
-Implant supported replacement teeth are fully self-supporting.
+Implant-supported replacement teeth are fully self-supporting.

-Cost of Dental Implants
+Understanding the Cost of Dental Implants

 One of the other important factors you need to address during your implant tooth replacement plan is the cost of your dental implants.
-Implant supported tooth replacement plans are completed over the course of several phases of treatment.
+Implant-supported tooth replacement plans are completed over the course of several phases of treatment.
 The initial phase is the surgical implantation of one or more implant posts.
-Then, you’ll need to wait for several months as the implant posts fuse with your supportive structures.
+Then, you’ll need to wait several months as the implant posts fuse with your supportive structures.
 Once implants are firmly in place, we place your abutments.
 These are the connectors that anchor your replacement tooth or teeth.
 After placing the abutments, we capture impressions and design your replacement teeth.